Toby Harnden: Books

 Harnden has written three non-fiction books: Bandit Country: The IRA & South Armagh (1999), Dead Men Risen: The Welsh Guards and the Defining Story of Britain's War in Afghanistan (2011) and First Casualty: The Untold Story of the CIA Mission to Avenge 9/11 (2021).

-Bandit Country: The IRA & South Armagh, published by Hodder & Stoughton in November 1999, was critically acclaimed and sold more than 100,000 copies.
+Bandit Country: The IRA & South Armagh was published by Hodder & Stoughton in 1999.
 It led to the formation of the Smithwick Tribunal, which investigated whether, as Harnden had alleged in his book, there had been Garda (Irish police) collusion in the 1989 murders of two senior RUC officers, Chief Superintendent Harry Breen and Superintendent Bob Buchanan.
 In December 2013, the tribunal confirmed the allegations, concluding that there had been Garda collusion in the murders.
 The Irish government apologized to the families of the dead officers.
 Ed Moloney, one of the foremost experts on the modern IRA, supported Harnden's account:

 The other thing I know is that the IRA did have an agent inside the Dundalk Garda station.
 The Smithwick Tribunal was established largely because of allegations from Toby Harnden in his book Bandit Country – The IRA and South Armagh that a Dundalk-based Garda helped the IRA kill the two RUC men.
 Harnden got his information from security force sources on both sides of the Border and although he refused to give evidence to Smithwick – presumably on the laudable grounds that he would not compromise his sources – I believed him.
 I believed him not just because I know him to be a reputable and ethical journalist but also because I was told the same, that a well-known Dundalk Garda was in the back pocket of the IRA in South Armagh.
 My source was a well-placed member of the IRA whose position in the organization was such that he was in a position to know all about the Garda agent.
 The details about the agent that I was given dovetail exactly with Harnden's information.